-- Condoms are effective at reducing the transmission of Herpes (HSV2).
+- Condoms are effective at reducing the transmission of genital herpes (HSV-2).

-- The risk of your partner being infected affects your risk of contracting Herpes.
-Your partner needs to have Herpes to pass it on.
+- The risk of your partner being infected affects your risk of contracting herpes.
+Your partner needs to have herpes to pass it on to you.

-- The type of activity influences your chances of contracting herpes (HSV1 or HSV2).
-Oral, vaginal and anal sex can all transmit Herpes.
+- The type of activity you engage in influences your chances of contracting herpes (HSV-1 or HSV-2).
+Oral, vaginal, and anal sex can all transmit herpes.

-- Whether or not your partner has an active outbreak influences whether it can be transmitted.
+- Whether or not your partner has an active outbreak influences whether it can be transmitted more easily.

-- How frequently you have sexually activity can influence your risk of becoming infected with genital herpes.
+- How frequently you have sexual activity can influence your risk of becoming infected with genital herpes.